Lisbon to Sintra Day Trip Itinerary & Guide

 Sintra-Cascais Natural Park boasts of many historical and natural sites.
 A must visit!

-Sintra offers a very laid back medieval romantic town feeling.
+Sintra offers a very laid back medieval romantic town feeling, and with so many stunning world heritage sites it is one of the must-visit places in Portugal.
 It is great for a weekend getaway or a romantic stay-cation overlooking the gorgeous palaces.
 Search for hotels in Sintra here

 Read Posts on Lisbon and Portugal travel